 - Tap to play/pause the video.
-You can scroll to any time on the time line by holding and sliding your finger. - Tap to enter/exit fullscreen mode. - ☆ Tap to add/remove the file from your Favorites. - Tapping this icon gives you additional options: - Mail: Lets you e-mail the video. - iCloud: Lets you store the video on iCloud. - Open In...: Lets you use a third-party app to open the file.
+You can scroll to any time on the time line by holding and sliding your finger. - Tap to enter/exit fullscreen mode. - Tap to add/remove the file from your Favourites. - Tapping this icon gives you additional options:

+Open In...: Lets you use a third-party app to open the file.